Dual-use reviewer architecture brief

 AuditabilitySource records remain reconstructable in the Hub.

-Separation of dutiesReadiness and routing do not equal approval.
+Separation of dutiesReadiness, routing and risk summaries do not equal approval or underwriting.

 06. Outputs